-Assessment units (AUs) are reported as Category 1 if all beneficial uses have been assessed against one more numeric criterion and each use is found to be fully supporting all uses.
+AUs assessments are reported as Category 1 if all beneficial uses have been assessed against $\geq$ 1 numeric criterion and each uses was found to be fully supporting all uses.

-Category 2: Some of the designated uses are attained, but there are insufficient data to determine beneficial use support for the remaining designated uses.
+Category 2: Some of the designated uses are attained, but there is insufficient data to determine beneficial use support for the remaining designated uses.

-AUs are reported as Category 2 if some but not all designated uses have been evaluated, yet those uses that have been assessed are found to be supporting designated uses.
+AUs assessments are reported as Category 2 if some but not all designated uses have been evaluated, yet those uses that have been assessed were found to be supporting designated uses.

-Category 3: There are insufficient data to make a determination, or lakes and reservoirs show indication of impairment for a single monitoring cycle.
+Category 3: Insufficient data to make a determination, or lakes and reservoirs that show indication of impairment for a single monitoring cycle.

-For each designated use, AUs are reported as Category 3 if some data and information are available to evaluate one or more of an AU's designated uses, yet available data are insufficient to make a conclusive assessment determination.
-Inconclusive decisions result from datasets that fail to meet data quality objectives that DWQ has established for making IR assessment decisions.
-Examples of situations where AUs are reported as Category 3 include the following: datasets with an insufficient number of samples available for analysis, situations where there were contradictory conclusions from multiple data sources, or situations where quality assurance/quality control procedures were improper or poorly documented.
+For each designated use, assessments are reported as Category 3 if some data and information are available to evaluate $\geq 1$ of an AUs designated uses, yet available data are insufficient to make a conclusive assessment determination.
+Inconclusive decisions result from datasets that fail to meet Data Quality Objectives (DQOs) that DWQ has established for making IR assessment decisions.
+Examples of situations where AUs are reported as Category 3 include: datasets with an insufficient number of samples were available for analysis, situations where contradictory conclusions from multiple data sources, or situations where QA/QC procedures were improper or poorly documented.

-By reporting an AU as Category 3, versus simply reporting the AU as not assessed, DWQ is making a commitment to prioritize future monitoring to make a final assessment determination.
-In part due to this intrinsic commitment to prioritize monitoring, DWQ uses six Category 3 subcategories for planning purposes, which are defined as follows:
+By reporting an AU as Category 3-versus simply reporting the AU as not assessed-DWQ is making a commitment to prioritize future monitoring to make a final assessment determination.
+In part due to this intrinsic commitment to prioritize monitoring, DWQ uses three Category 3 sub-categories for planning purposes, which are defined as follows:

-- Category 3A: AUs are listed in Category 3A if there are insufficient data and information to make an assessment and if the data include violations of water quality criteria.
+- Category 3A: Assessment Units are listed in Category 3A if there is assessment insufficient data and information to make an assessment, AND, Data include violations of water quality criteria.
 Information on Category 3A waters will be used to guide future monitoring and evaluations. - Category 3B: Lakes and reservoirs that have been assessed as not supporting a beneficial use for one monitoring cycle are included in Category 3B.
-If a lake or reservoir is assessed as impaired for two consecutive monitoring cycles, it is listed on the 303(d) list. - Category 3C: This category is currently used for Great Salt Lake (Designated Use Class 5).
+If a lake or reservoir is assessed as impaired for two consecutive monitoring cycles it is listed on the 303(d) list. - Category 3C: This category is currently used for Great Salt Lake (Designated Use Class 5).
 Assessment of this ecosystem with traditional approaches is complicated by the current lack of numeric criteria, with the exception of a selenium standard applicable to bird eggs.
 Also, the lake is naturally hypersaline, so traditional assessment methods are not appropriate.
 DWQ is working toward developing both numeric criteria and assessment methods for this ecosystem.
-In the interim, the IR documents the progress that was made in the most recent 2-year reporting cycle. - Category 3D: Further investigations are required.
-For example, AUs with potential impairments for nutrients and biochemical oxygen demand were placed in Category 3D until such time that numeric nutrient criteria are developed. - Category 3E: AUs are listed in Category 3E if there are insufficient data and information to make an assessment and if the data do not include violations of water quality criteria. - Category 3F: AUs are listed in Category 3F if an assessment was not performed due to missing use information for the AU.
-Category 3F waters will be assigned designated uses for the 2016 IR assessment.
+In the interim, the Integrated Report will document the progress that was made in the most recent 2-year reporting cycle.

+- Category 3D: Further investigations are required.
+For example, AUs with potential impairments for nutrients and BOD were placed in 3D until such time that numeric nutrient criteria are developed. - Category 3E: Assessment Units are listed in Category 3E if there is assessment insufficient data and information to make an assessment AND data do not include violations of water quality criteria. - Category 3F: Assessment Units are listed in Category 3F if an assessment was not performed due to missing use information for the Assessment Unit.
+3F waters will be assigned designated uses for the 2016 Integrated Report assessment.